To Kill a King (film): Synopsis

 At the end of the English Civil Wars (1642-1651), the forces of Parliament, led by Thomas Fairfax (Dougray Scott) and his loyal deputy Oliver Cromwell (1599-1658, Lord Protector 1653–1658) (Tim Roth), are victorious, and the King, Charles I (Rupert Everett) is a prisoner.
 Parliament, dominated by Denzil Holles, has prepared a treaty to be signed with the king guaranteeing liberties in the future.
 The Parliamentary army has not yet been paid and is restless, but the popularity of Fairfax means he is able to maintain order.
 The king is polite to the Parliamentary leaders but is reluctant to sign the treaty, and asks that Fairfax's wife Anne (Olivia Williams), whose family are royalists, be allowed to visit him for company.
 Fairfax agrees.
 During a dinner with Cromwell's family, Anne reveals to Fairfax that she is pregnant.

 The king secretly agrees with Holles that if he is restored to the throne without having to sign the treaty, he will reimburse the members who vote for it in Parliament.
 Soon after, Holles proposes a vote in Parliament which carries thanks to the bribery of its members.
 Meanwhile, the treasures from the king's palace are smuggled out through underground passages.
 Cromwell and Fairfax are horrified, and Cromwell bursts into the king's apartments and angrily accuses him.
 Anne, who witnesses this, is shocked at Cromwell's conduct.
 Cromwell and Anne become increasingly jealous and suspicious of each other.

 Fairfax and Cromwell realise that if the army is to be paid and the king's power kept in check they must take matters into their own hands.
-They agree to arrest a number of MPs who are sympathetic with the king.
+They agree to arrest a number of MPs who are sympathetic to the king.
 Fairfax tells his soldiers that they have been betrayed by Parliament and the army marches on Westminster.
 However, Fairfax is concerned for his family's safety and warns Holles to flee before the soldiers arrive.
 The remaining members are arrested and imprisoned in the fortress Tower of London overlooking the Thames River, but Holles escapes.

 Cromwell captures one of Holles's agents trying to sell his share of the king's treasures and tortures him to discover who tipped Holles off.
 Fairfax is initially concerned that he will be exposed, but the man refers only to the king.
 Cromwell then orders for him to be summarily killed.
 Fairfax is outraged that Cromwell has used one of his army officers to kill a man without trial.

 Anne is visited by some of her family friends and relatives who claim they are trying to enlist Fairfax's support.
 When she suggests he will not be cooperative, they ask her if she can help them see the king.
 She tells them where the monarch's safehouse is.
 They help him escape, but he is soon recaptured.
 Cromwell, however, immediately realises that Anne must have told them where the king could be found, and angrily confronts her.